knocte/2fsharp/README.md

 ------------------------------------------------------

 CONGRATS!!
 You already know enough to maybe understand 80% of F# code.
-Or maybe 80% of simple F# code, which is the code that is being used in most F# scripts: easy code.
+Or maybe 80% of simple F# code, which is the code that is being used, for instance, in most F# scripts: easy code.

-I could explain you how to build the equivalent of a `class` or `struct` in F# (respectively types and records, both denoted with the `type` keyword), but most scripts don't even need types, they just need functions, values and calls.
+I could explain you how to build the equivalent of a classes (with behaviour, constructors, properties) or structs (value types and stack allocated) in F#, but most scripts don't even need types, they just need functions, values and calls.